UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     > The second Bianca remote desktop login dialog.
     > Note that it uses ThinLinc to establish this connection

+#### 4. Picking a remote desktop flavor, but not KDE

-  4. When picking a remote desktop flavor, pick GNOME or XFCE, avoid picking KDE
+When picking a remote desktop flavor, pick GNOME or XFCE, avoid picking KDE.

 !!! warning "Avoid choosing KDE"